wcfrobert/wthisj/README.md

-**Nuance #5: What Happens When Critical Perimeter Centroid Does Not Coincide With Column Centroid?**
+**Nuance #5: What Happens When Perimeter Centroid Does Not Coincide With Column Centroid?**

-For edge and corner conditions, the shear perimeter centroid will always be offset from the column centroid.
-Even for interior conditions, sometimes the centroids will not coincide as we have seen in Nuance #3.
-The centroid offset is illustrated below.
+For an interior condition, the centroid of the critical shear section most likely coincides with the column centroid.
+However, for edge and corner conditions, this is not the case and there will be an offset which is illustrated in the figure below.

 <p align="center"><img src="./doc/theory8.png" width="60%"></p>

 There are two important ramifications:

-* Firstly, the neutral axis is located at the shear perimeter centroid, NOT the column centroid.
-Therefore, the $c$ variable in $\gamma_v Mc/J$ must be with respect to the perimeter centroid.
+* First, the neutral axis is located at the shear perimeter centroid, NOT the column centroid.
+Therefore, the $c$ variable in $\gamma_v Mc/J$ must be relative to the perimeter centroid.
 We can calculate the perimeter centroid using the first moment of area formulas:

 $$x_c = \frac{\sum xA}{\sum A} \mbox{ and } y_c = \frac{\sum yA}{\sum A}$$

-* Secondly, since shear demand is usually derived from FEM software that reports $M_u$ and $V_u$ at the column centroid, there must be an moment adjustment.
+* Second, since shear demand is usually derived from FEM software that reports $M_u$ and $V_u$ at the column centroid, there must be an moment adjustment.

 $$M_{sc,x} = M_{sc,xO} - V_u (e_y)$$